gabchiconi/Client_Bot/README.md

 These are the public part of PokeWorldBW's scripts for his client bot.

+The messages in "phrases.txt" are messages Magnemite can respond with when a command doesn't exist.
-*** When adding a new phrase for Magnemite, make sure to make a new line! "{{user}}" will be replaced with the name of the person using the command.
+"{{user}}" in a phrase will be replaced with the name of the person using the command.